Better Overland Project

 Project Status

 The City Council approved the conceptual plans for the Better Overland Project at their May 28, 2024, meeting.
 City staff are now working to design & build the project in phases.
-The project is currently in engineering design for Phase 1.
+The project is currently in Phase 1—Engineering Design.

 Review the Conceptual Plans(PDF, 6MB)